-All Hands Art was created by Pam Consear in 2014.
-It’s a refocused, new-and-improved version of HandyGal, the creative services company she founded in Oakland in 2008.
+My name is Pam Consear.
+I started All Hands Art in 2014.
+It’s a refocused, new-and-improved, “100% art” version of HandyGal, the multi-services company I founded in 2008.

 The mission of All Hands Art is three-fold: